Having cancelled three trips since

 suitcase this morning I discovered a lump in the side pocket, which turned

 out to be my credit-card wallet.
-I mean who puts their wallet in a side
+I mean who puts their wallet into a side

 pocket, albeit zipped up?
 And when?